smnorris/bcfishobs/README.md

 $ cd bcfishobs
 ```

-## Run the script
+## Run the scripts

-Usage presumes that you have installed `fwakit`, the FWA database is loaded, and the `$FWA_DB` environment variable is correct.
-See the instructions for this [here](https://github.com/smnorris/fwakit#configuration).

-Run the script in two steps, one to download the data, the next to do the linear referencing:
+Scripts presume that:
+- the FWA database is loaded (to schema `whse_basemapping`)
+- environment variables PGHOST, PGUSER, PGDATABASE, PGPORT, DATABASE_URL are set to the appropriate db
+- password authentication for the database is not required

+The scripts are run via two bash control scripts:

 ```
-$ python bcfishobs.py download
+$ ./01_load.sh
-$ python bcfishobs.py process
+$ ./02_process.sh
 ```

-Time to complete the `download` command will vary.
-The `process` command completes in ~7 min running time on a 2 core 2.8GHz laptop.

 ## Output data